Drug Defence Lawyer in Canada

 Keep in mind each case and the circumstances surrounding the case are often different.
-This is why it is essential to talk to Calgary drug defence lawyer Paul Gracia and find out your rights as soon as you are charged.
+This is why it is essential to talk to Canada drug defence lawyer Paul Gracia and find out your rights as soon as you are charged.

 The penalties for being found guilty of a drug offence range in severity depending upon the actual charges filed by the Crown and might include fines, probation, and imprisonment, as well as being listed on your permanent criminal record.
 Several drug convictions have addition impacts far after the fact, like not being able to travel to other provinces or internationally, difficulties in finding gainful employment, and being prevented from doing volunteer work within your local community.
 If you are charged with a drug offence, you should never take a plea arrangement or plead guilty to the charges.
-Instead, contact Paul Gracia, drug defence lawyer in Calgary for professional legal advice.
+Instead, contact Paul Gracia, drug defence lawyer in Canada for professional legal advice.

 Mr. Gracia reviews every client’s case in detail to look for weaknesses and other aspects to develop the best criminal defence.
 He advises his clients throughout the entire criminal proceedings, from the initial bail hearing until the case is fully resolved.
 Sometimes cases are able to be resolved without going to court.
 In the event your case goes to trial, Mr. Gracia takes an aggressive approach to fight on your behalf.
 He has won many cases where the charges were dismissed or resulted with a reduction in the actual charges.